Chris Erskine

-Chris Erskine (born 8 February 1987) is a Scottish professional footballer who plays as an attacking midfielder for West of Scotland League club St Cadoc's.
+Chris Erskine (born 8 February 1987) is a Scottish professional footballer who plays as an attacking midfielder.

 He is most associated for his various spells with Partick Thistle.
 He has also previously played for junior side Kilbirnie Ladeside where he began his career, Dundee United, Livingston and East Kilbride.

 Early life

 Erskine was born in Rutherglen.
 He was briefly a youth player with Clyde aged around 12 or 13 before joining Calderwood Blue Star, a boys' team in East Kilbride.